OREGON TRAIL PARK

 Shriners Loan Office (1883)

-City Meat Market building (1885)
+City Meat Market (1885)

-City Hall--formerly pump house for hand-dug well
+City Hall - formerly a pump house for the hand-dug well